This is part of the ANKN Logo

 For purposes of this paper, evaluation is defined as providing valid education information to decision makers.
 Evaluators don’t make administrative decisions.
 Evaluation differs from research primarily in the area of control of the education environment.
 Research usually involves a very limited number of subjects within a tightly controlled environment investigating strictly defined interventions.
 Even though evaluations are large in scope with limited control of the environment, they produce valid information on which decision makers can make decisions.
 In several instances, education research reports will be included in the literature.

 In developing an historical approach to American Indian education evaluation it is appropriate to start with the first quarter of the twentieth century.
 We start at this time as it was during the first quarter of the twentieth century that American educators began to apply scientific methodology to education.
 Jerome V. D’Agostino (2000) tells us that something similar to standardized tests were first introduced in Boston in 1845.
 During the nineteenth century scientifically developed education instruments were not applied to American Indian education.
 It was during the first quarter of the twentieth century that scientific instruments were applied to American Indian education.
 D’ Agostino also points out the importance that Ralph Tyler and “Progressive educational reformers,” played important roles in early twentieth century testing.
 We will learn that Tyler also influenced American Indian education evaluation.
 Ironically, Robert Salvin (2002) in a recent article espouses the belief that, at last, scientific methodology in education will drive transformation of educational practice and research in the twenty first century.
-Salvin claims that science has yet to dominate U.S. education processes.
+Salvin also claims that science has yet to dominate U.S. education processes.

 Robert Havighurst (1957), the noted education researcher at the University of Chicago, contributed enormously to the education research on American Indians.
 His article in the 1957 issue of The Annals is a good place to start.
 In this article Havighurst refers to a 1928 research project on intelligence.
 The following paragraph makes the point of cultural fairness and standardized instruments.